Amanda McGovern, LMFT

 Current Pronouns She/Her/Hers

 Through therapy, I experienced deeper healing that came from tending to the connections between the mind, body, and spirit.
 I learned new ways to navigate anxiety and depression that had felt crippling to me at times.
 I began to feel more capable of supporting my health and well-being.
 On top of that, I got a really clear sense of how transformative therapy could be.
-This experience, no doubt, shaped my decision to become a therapist.
+This experience, no doubt, shaped my decision to become a therapist myself.

 Hi, I’m Amanda, the founder of Cultivative Therapy.
 I am a native of the Tampa Bay Area who has spent my life exploring and learning as much as I can about the connections between a person’s mind, body, and spirit, how we as humans adapt and grow through life’s challenges, and how people can develop loving and fulfilling relationships.